HomeAll ComparisonsHumanly vs HeyMilo (2026): Conversational AI Screening Compared

 If your recruiting team is drowning in scheduling coordination and candidate communication, Humanly addresses that breadth.
 If your team is spending too many hours on repetitive screening calls and needs a tool that can actually interview candidates with some depth, HeyMilo is the sharper instrument.

 Neither platform fully replaces a structured phone screen with rubric-based scoring, ATS-integrated scorecards, and compliance-ready documentation.
-Teams that need that level of evaluation depth should look at purpose-built AI interviewing tools as a complement or alternative.
+Teams that need that level of evaluation depth should look at purpose-built AI interviewing tools.
+Tenzo AI is the platform we return to most consistently for this — voice AI phone screening with configurable rubrics, structured scoring, and ATS-integrated scorecards that give hiring managers evidence they can actually trust.
+Read the full review.

 The strongest approach for most mid-market and enterprise teams is to be clear about which part of the funnel is the real constraint — engagement, screening, or evaluation — and choose the tool that solves that specific problem well.